cityofaustin/odd/_jobs/positions/__Full-Stack-Developer.md

 We're a team of passionate, civic-minded professionals who work to bring the principles, values, and practices of the technology sector into government with one goal in mind - improving the lives of Austin’s residents.

-We’re looking for a mid to senior Full Stack developer to serve on a multidisciplinary project team, with career civil servants, actively demonstrating the value of iterative development and user-centered design.
+We’re looking for a Texas residing mid to senior Full Stack developer to serve on a multidisciplinary project team, with career civil servants, actively demonstrating the value of iterative development and user-centered design.
 Compassionate and talented developers interested in helping with frontend development (React.js, CSS/SCSS), backend development (Django, Python, node.js), or devops (AWS, Heroku) are strongly encouraged to apply.

 Our primary project is creating the next generation official City of Website website.
 We're designing a public sector focused Content Management System written in Wagtail, a Django-based open source CMS.
 We're empowering civil servants to publish complex content in a simple way, connecting residents to the services and information that they need.